Small, Scalable, Distributed Community-Based Seawater Desalination

 Having the lowest specific power consumption gives us a head start on OpEx competitiveness.
 Lights-out operability enables regional O&M operations that allows us to compete on an OpEx basis with large, regional systems by spreading the OpEx over multiple plants.
 Predictive diagnostics reduces our spares inventory, while standardization allows us to reduce spares inventory even further by spreading the spares package over multiple plants.

 Cost of Money

-Standardized Technical Risk, and O&M Risk facilitates Standardized Multi-Plant A/B Loan Financing facilities that will allow us to compete on a Cost of Money basis with large, regional water treatment systems by spreading the legal, technical and administrative costs of project financing over multiple plants
+Standardized Technical Risk, and O&M Risk facilitates Standardized Multi-Plant A/B Loan Financing that will allow us to compete on a Cost of Money basis with large, regional water treatment systems by spreading the legal, technical and administrative costs of project financing over multiple plants

-None of this potential horror applies to our NexGenDesal Plants.
+None of this potential horror applies to NexGenDesal Plants.
 Our undersea intakes eliminate the entrainment and destruction of vital sea life.
 Our less concentrated, chemical free discharge (in volumes more reminiscent of a babbling brook than a raging river) is easily assimilated by the ocean, all but eliminating ecological impacts.
-And our renewably powered plants (or lowest in the industry power consumption if grid powered) and chemical-free pre-treatment produce a carbon footprint that is comparatively unnoticeable.
+And our renewably powered plants (or lowest in the industry power consumption if grid powered) and chemical-free pre-treatment produce a carbon footprint that is nearly unnoticeable.

 Safe, secure, and totally sustainable – It’s a “must have” for us, and for the world.

 For centuries water wars have pitted nation against nation, town against town, and brother against brother.
 While water needs are inherently local, water resources are inherently regional thus requiring cooperation among competing users of this vital yet limited and unequally distributed resource.